cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 > [!NOTE]
 > For more complex schematic, using [symbolic link names](#linking-by-a-symbolic-name) as labels is strongly recommended.
 Symbolic names can describe the function of the block in the schematic, and using them leaves the task of assigning literal link names to blocks in different processors to the compiler, simplifying the link management and maintenance significantly.

+### Array labels

+Block labels may end with a `#` character, representing an _array label_.
+In this case, Schemacode generates unique label for each new block by replacing the `#` character with an index starting at `1`, in the order they're encountered in the definition file.
+Array labels may be specified multiple times in the definition file, each occurrence being replaced with a unique label.

+When used with a [block array](#block-array), names are generated from the label array for blocks that do not have a regular label assigned.
+The array label may be used stand-alone or in conjunction with regular labels, but at most one label array can be used per block array.

+Array labels may be either symbolic (e.g., `button#`) or literal (`switch#`).
+Literal link names must conform to the naming scheme of all the block types they represent.
+Symbolic names may represent blocks of different types, assuming they are properly resolved to the correct block type in the attached Mindcode source.

 ## Block type